scepterb/RPi-Pico-Example/README.md

 ## Appendix B: Additional resources

-Surprisingly, WolfSSL does include a bit of documentation about using the library on the Pico.
-This can be found in your WolfSSL directory, at `wolfcrypt/src/port/pi_pico/README.md`.
+Surprisingly, the WolfSSL library includes some documentation regarding the RasPi Pico.
+You can find this in your project's WolfSSL directory at `wolfcrypt/src/port/pi_pico/README.md`.

 ## Appendix C: Using WolfSSL in your own scripts

-Let's say you have this `bootloader.c` script from the attack phase that has the following WolfSSL imports:
+Let's say you have this `bootloader.c` script that has the following WolfSSL imports:
 ```
 // Cryptography Imports
 #include "wolfssl/wolfcrypt/settings.h"